-(iii) Pre-dispute arbitration agreement means any agreement or part of an agreement, regardless of its form or structure, between a school, or a party acting on behalf of a school, and a student requiring arbitration of any future dispute between the parties relating to the making of a Direct Loan or provision of educational services for which the student received title IV funding.
+(4) Pre-dispute arbitration agreement means any agreement, regardless of its form or structure, between a school or a party acting on behalf of a school and a student that provides for arbitration of any future dispute between the parties.
 Add the following to the end of 48 C.F.R. § 222.7404(c) on page 32 of the Documentary Supplement: